aws-samples/sample-amazon-connect-ivr-recording-voicemail/README.md

 ![Destination](./assets/s3-destination.png)

-6. Select **Save Changes**
+6. Select **Save changes**

 ### 5. Test your implementation

-With your Amazon Connect Flows, Lambda function and S3 event notification in place, you can now test your implementation.
+With your Amazon Connect flows, Lambda function and S3 event notification in place, you can now test your implementation.

 1. Dial the phone number you associated to your flow in Section 2.1 'Capture the customer voicemail'.
 Leave a voicemail after the beep.
 2. Open the Amazon Connect CCP and accept the incoming Task.
 Select the URL within the Task to download the voicemail recording.
-   - Note: Ensure your [Routing Profile](https://docs.aws.amazon.com/connect/latest/adminguide/routing-profiles.html) can accept tasks from the queue you chose as the destination for this voicemail.
+   - Note: Ensure your [routing profile](https://docs.aws.amazon.com/connect/latest/adminguide/routing-profiles.html) can accept tasks from the queue you chose as the destination for this voicemail.

 ## Roadmap
 - Add transcription of the voicemail to the task